Best Supercapacitor Dash Cams 2026: Top 6 Picks

 Which Supercapacitor Dash Cam Should You Buy?

-• Best overall single-lens 4K: VIOFO A119M Pro — Wi-Fi 6, STARVIS 2 sensor, and the sharpest front-only footage in this roundup.
+• Best overall single-lens 4K: VIOFO A119M Pro — Wi-Fi 6, STARVIS 2 sensor, and the sharpest front-only feature set in this roundup.

-• Best compact and discreet: VIOFO A119 Mini 2 — nearly invisible, excellent 2K footage, GPS built in.
+• Best compact and discreet: VIOFO A119 Mini 2 — compact design, 2K footage, GPS built in, and supercapacitor power.

-• Best plug-and-play simplicity: Dual Dash Cam Front and Rear — plug into the 12V outlet and it works.
-No app, no configuration.
+• Best plug-and-play simplicity: Dual Dash Cam Front and Rear — front-and-rear protection with a simpler setup and fewer app-based features.

-• Best dual-channel value: VIOFO A129 Plus Duo — proven track record, solid specs, lower price than the flagship A229 Pro.
+• Best dual-channel value: VIOFO A129 Plus Duo — front-and-rear coverage with GPS, Wi-Fi, and a lower price than the premium A229 Pro.

-• Best with a built-in screen: 4K Dual Dash Cam with 5G WiFi & GPS — the 3.39-inch IPS display and 170-degree lens make it the most feature-dense screen-equipped option here.
+• Best with a built-in screen: 4K Dual Dash Cam with 5G WiFi & GPS — useful if you want on-camera playback, a display, and wide front coverage.

-Shop the VIOFO A229 Pro — Our Top Dual-Channel Pick →
+Shop the VIOFO A229 Pro on Amazon ➜

 Milo Sutter Avatar